PrintersForAnts/Boop/README.md

     * V0.2-style mount: 2 holes in front, 1 in back
         * Supports MiniSB
     * V0.1-style mount: 2 holes in front
-        * Support MiniAB, MinAS, and potentially others
+        * ~~Support MiniAB, MinAS, and potentially others~~
+		* MiniAB, MiniAS and other toolheads based on the MiniAB mounting are no longer officially supported as of beta-3
-* 5V required at toolhead
+* 5/24V required at toolhead

 ## Instructions

-Print 2 parts:
-1. common base
-2. front part (matching your toolhead).

-For both, Voron-standard settings will work, however higher infill and perimeters are recommended, as you want this part to be strong.
+** CHECK THE STL DIRECTORIES FOR SPECIFIC INSTRUCTIONS **

 Much of the [Voron Tap](https://github.com/VoronDesign/Voron-Tap/blob/main/Manual/Assembly_Manual_Tap.pdf) manual applies here; read through it first.